 The sharp high-dimensional Gaussian approximation bound \eqref{eq:uno} is predicated on the assumption of independent summands.
 In contrast, for normalized sums of {\it dependent} random vectors, fewer results are available and relatively little is known about the optimal dependence on the sample size and the dimension.
 See Section \ref{sec:literature} below for a review of the current literature.
 In this paper, we close this gap by establishing a high-dimensional Berry--Esseen bound of the form \eqref{eq:uno} for $m$-dependent $p$-dimensional random vectors.
 In detail, following the same settings outlined above, \Cref{thm:m_dep_berry_esseen} shows that

 The sequence $X_1,\ldots,X_n$ of random vectors satisfies the same conditions described above except for that of mutual independence; instead, they form an $m$-dependent sequence, i.e.

 for some integer $m$, which is allowed to depend on $n$, where the symbol $\indep$ signifies stochastic independence.
-Like before, the $p$-dimensional Gaussian random vectors $Y_1,\ldots,Y_n$ have the same second moments as the $X_i$'s, in the sense that, for each $i \neq j \in \{1,\ldots,n\}$,
+Analogously, the centered $p$-dimensional Gaussian random vectors $Y_1,\ldots,Y_n$ have the same second moments as the $X_i$'s, in the sense that, for each $i, j \in \{1,\ldots,n\}$,